apeace/react16-boilerplate/README.md

 ## Suggestions for the user

 -   Configure your text editor to format using `prettier`.
+Make sure it matches what `make fmt` does.

 ## TODO